clojure/jvm.tools.analyzer/README.md

 - several interop nodes (no :dot)
 - some ops/fields have different names

-I highly recommend browsing the implementation of `clojure.tools.analyzer` to check the current state of the AST.
+I highly recommend browsing the implementation of `clojure.jvm.tools.analyzer` to check the current state of the AST.
 It should be familiar if you have experience with the ClojureScript analyzer.

 # Usage (Clojure)